Jumitti/TFinder/README.md

 - Responsive Elements (RE) allows [IUPAC nucleotides code](https://www.bioinformatics.org/sms/iupac.html)

 - Transcription Start Site (TSS): Set the distance of the TSS from the beginning of the pasted sequence or 'Upstream' used in Promoter Finder.
 Otherwise leave 0.

+Note: If you use "Promoter finder", it will be defined automatically.

 - Threshold: excludes sequences with homology < threshold